NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage3.md

 ## Meta Business Model Canvas
 The business model canvas is just one tool.
-It has a place in the continuum of wide angle and narrowly focused resources for modelling businesses.
+It has a place in the continuum of broad view and narrowly focused resources for modelling businesses.

+The business model canvas is shaped by four areas:
+Left is industry forces, Top is key trends, right is market forces, bottom is macro-economic trends

+Zooming in gives us customer development and agile engineering.

 A good business model canvas stays within it's boundaries.